Skip navigation

 • Significant changes in the long term social, political or economic environment;

-• There is a material change in the: size, business mix and complexity of the University; risk profile of the Fund, or in the Fund’s underlying assets; liquidity profile of the Fund; or legislative or regulatory requirements.
+• Material change in size, business mix and complexity of the University; risk profile of the Fund, or in the Fund’s underlying assets; liquidity profile of the Fund; or legislative or regulatory requirements.

 1. Depending on timing and severity, events relating to the above list of criteria may require an interim review of the investment strategy, the need for which will be determined by the Council on a case by case basis.